kubernetes/community/contributors/design-proposals/deployment.md

      ones we want.
 Eventually, we want to expose this in the API.
-2. The new RS can have the same selector as the old RS and hence we add a unique selector to all these RSs (and the corresponding label to their pods) to ensure that they do not select the newly created pods (or old pods get selected by new RS).
+2. The new RS can have the same selector as the old RS and hence we add a unique selector to all these RSs (and the corresponding label to their pods) to ensure that they do not select the newly created pods (or old pods get selected by the new RS).
    - The label key will be "pod-template-hash".
-   - The label value will be hash of the podTemplateSpec for that RS without this label.
-This value will be unique for all RSs, unless there is a hash collision (more on this later), since PodTemplateSpec should be unique.
+   - The label value will be the hash of {podTemplateSpec+uniquifier} where podTemplateSpec is the one that the new RS uses and uniquifier is a counter in the DeploymentStatus that increments every time a [hash collision](#hashing-collisions) happens (hash collisions should be rare with fnv).
    - If the RSs and pods dont already have this label and selector:
      - We will first add this to RS.PodTemplateSpec.Metadata.Labels for all RSs to ensure that all new pods that they create will have this label.